CISecurity/ControlsAssessmentSpecification/control-16/control-16.7.rst

 Measures
 --------
-* M1 = The number of employee accounts collected by Operation 1
+* M1 = List of employee accounts collected by Operation 1
+* M2 = Count of M1
-* M2 = The number of employee accounts disabled within the Input 2 time period
+* M3 = List of employee accounts disabled within the Input 2 time period
+* M4 = Count of M3

 Metrics
 -------